 Do you believe that things happen for a reason?
 That somehow, someday, all the pieces will come together and make you realize that all you fret about are just a part of something great that is bound to happen?
 Well, you should because things do happen for a reason!

 Some of us are so stuck up in the confusion and struggle with life transitions.
+“Many women do not know how to cope with change, and depending on the severity or amount of trauma the change has inflicted, women can face a difficult and painful time,” according to Avery Neal, M.A., L.P.C.
 We fail to get the courage to rise and start all over.
 But if we let the past control and stop us from going where we’re supposed to go, then there’s no point in living.